AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_error_type"
 >title="Breakdown of errors per type"
->abstract="The **Breakdown of errors per type** table and graph contain the available data for each error type encountered: user unknown, mailbox full, invalid domain, and more."
+>abstract="The **Breakdown of errors per type** graph contains the available data for each error type encountered: user unknown, mailbox full, invalid domain, and more."

+>[!CONTEXTUALHELP]
+>id="acw_delivery_reporting_error_type_table"
+>title="Breakdown of errors per type"
+>abstract="The **Breakdown of errors per type** table provides a comprehensive breakdown of the occurrence of each error type."

 The **[!UICONTROL Breakdown of errors per type]** table and graph contain the available data for error type.
 Metrics are detailed below.